robwilliams/cowtown/repair.md

 It's a sad fact that factory guitar setups are usually a mass-production compromise, so almost any guitar can be hugely improved in its playability and feel by being properly setup.
 </p>
 <p><strong><h4>"Every time I bring you one of my guitars, you turn it into something special"</h4></strong> - Derek Ridgeway.
-</p><p>
+</p><p><font color="blue">
-Proper setting-up is the most cost-effective way to make your guitar play, sound, and feel like a much more expensive instrument.
+Proper setting-up is the most cost-effective way to make your guitar play, sound, and feel like a much more expensive instrument. </font>
 </p><p>
 <h3>A professional setup is a small investment that can make <em>your</em> guitar play more easily and sound better, too.</h3>
 </p>